aufau/SaberMod/README.rst

 cg_fastSeek <0|1>
   Use experimental fast seeking method (see `seek` console command).

+cg_fixServerTime <0|1>
+  Fix various engine issues on servers running for a few days.

 cg_followKiller <0|1>
   When player you are following dies, switch to his killer.

 cg_followPowerup <0|1>
   Automatically follow flag and powerup carriers.

+cg_fovAspectAdjust <0|1>
+  Change Field Of View calculations so that they don't disadvantage widescreen monitors.
+Instead of cropping top and bottom parts of the screen it's extended to the sides, compared to 4:3 display.
+Works only when `cg_widescreen` is enabled.

 cg_drawSpectatorHints <0|1>
   Draw extra hints on new spectator features.